 In Balkan War I, Ottoman Empire lost its territory in Europe, and also one of the important and oldest capitals of Ottoman Empire -Edirne- felt and became a part of Bulgaria.
 But in Balkan War II, Ottoman Empire took Edirne back.

 Balkan Wars didn’t have an effect on Vafiadis Family as they were in Istanbul, but it has an effect on Sanzoni Family who was living in Edirne, Karaağaç.
-Liborio Sanzoni who was born in 1870s in Palermo, transferred to Edirne to work as an officer in the train station of Karaağaç in early 1900s.
+Liborio Sanzoni who was born in 1880s in Edirne and work as an officer in the train station of Karaağaç in early 1900s.
 Here he married with a Greek Lady Aspasia Stamatyadis and they had five children.
 They were not the only Italian family in Karaağaç.
 The place they lived was a small Italian village with schools and churches.

 There is not any known story in family that effected Sanzoni Family.
 But on governmental archives we find two documents which is related with Balkan Wars and Battle of Gallipoli.
 Unfortunately we can’t view them for the moment, but we are still searching.
 You can also check those two documents by name from the screenshot below.